florianprs/Stream_RPI_Youtube/README.md

 ### 4. Install ffmpeg

-Now, when you are finished to update your Raspberry Pi, it is time to install the ffmpeg library.
+Now, when you are finished updating your Raspberry Pi, it is time to install the ffmpeg library.
 As I said above, you have not to do this part if you already have a ffmpeg library correctly installed on your Raspberry Pi.

 #### 1. Create an empty file to hold the script code: